Leonard T. Carney, C.S.B., of Beverly Hills, California

 God is ever present, hence evil is not present and is not power.
 God's child cloaked in the mantle of divine Love is immune to hatred and violence.
 His inseparability from God means his inseparability from you, for individual identities are coexistent in divine Mind.
 Within the confines of infinite good, man is safe, harmonious, and eternal.

-In conclusion: The purpose of Christian Science is to show mankind how to avail its self of divine power and how to utilize it in times of extremity and urgent need.
+In conclusion: The purpose of Christian Science is to show mankind how to avail itself of divine power and how to utilize it in times of extremity and urgent need.
 It fulfills the command of Jesus to heal the sick and the sinning.
 It discloses the illusionary and mesmeric nature of disease and lack.
 It shows the life-giving, fear-dispelling power of Truth and Love.
 Again on earth the Christ-power is with men, comforting the sorrowing, healing the sick, reforming the sinner, and bringing peace and quiet to a troubled world.

 In the words of the poet, John Greenleaf Whittier: